rust-lang/book/nostarch/chapter07.md

 For our `communicator` networking library, we’re first going to define a module named `network` that contains the definition of a function called `connect`.
 Every module definition in Rust starts with the `mod` keyword.
-Add this code to the beginning of the *lib.rs* file, above the test code:
+Add this code to the beginning of the *src/lib.rs* file, above the test code:

 <span class="filename">Filename: src/lib.rs</span>